spydirbyte/spy-threat-hunt/README.md

 Short version:

 1. Paste a report / scrape a URL / upload a file in **Extract**.
-2. Review and reclassify what came out in **Ledger** — search, filter, tag, set TLP, enrich, whitelist false positives.
+2. Review and reclassify what came out in **Ledger**: search, filter, tag, set TLP, enrich, whitelist false positives.
 3. Select what you want (or leave nothing selected to use everything) and generate detection queries in **Hunt Forge**.